 Robustness

-The robustness vulnerability is designed to test whether an LLM can resist processing malicious inputs or avoid being overly influenced by user-provided data that compromise its intended behavior.
+vulnerability evaluates whether the target LLM can resist processing malicious inputs and avoid being overly influenced by user-provided data that compromise its intended behavior.
+More specifically, it focuses on testing whether the system mitigates risks from crafted prompts designed to hijack or alter its functionality.

 Usage